BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio.md

   - For both **exomeEB** and **exometrio**, make sure that the bed files are correctly located in `REFERENCES/`: e.g. `Illumine_Exome_CEX_TargetedRegions.bed` as this is the variable going into the line `intervalFilter: {bed: BED_FILE}`
   - When running both **wgstrio** and **exometrio** services, make sure that the `family.ped` pedigree file is correctly generated, as it is essential to perform inheritance mode prediction.
 - Now you can run the lablog: `bash lablog`.
 Double-check that the previous variables are correctly located in the configuration file.
-- Load the modules as indicated in the lablog: `module load ****`
+- Load the modules as indicated in the lablog: `module load BCFtools/X.X.X VEP/X.X.X R/X.X.X Java/X.X.X`

 We are ready to initialize the annotation process:
 - `bash 01_run_bcftools_query` will execute `_01_bcftools_query`, using awk and BCFtools [query](https://samtools.github.io/bcftools/howtos/query.html) to modify the VCF of variants created in 02-postprocessing (`variants.fil_mod.vcf`) and will create a table of variants inside vep folder: `vep/variants.table`.
 - `_02_vep_annotation.sh` will annotate all variants from the exome/WGS analysis (takes `variants.fil_mod.vcf` and creates `vep_annot.vcf`)
 - `_03_vep_plugin_NSFP_parse.sh` calls the auxiliar script `Merge_All.R` which edits `vep_annot.vcf` and paste the columns from VEP-plugin (located in /vep/variants.table) and the genic data from the [dbNSFP database](http://database.liulab.science/dbNSFP), generating a bigger table `variants_annot_all.tab`.
 This table is filtered using AWK to keep only low frequency variants in `variants_annot_filterAF_head.tab`.
-  - For ExomeEB, this script is separated into 3 scripts:
+  - For ExomeEB, this script is split into 3 scripts:
     - `_03_merge_data1.sh` creates a table `/vep/vep_dbNSFP.txt` with the genic data from dbNSFP database.
     - `_04_merge_data2.sh` merges the data from the previous table with the `variants.table` from sarek vcf, creating `variants_annot_all.tab`.
     - `_05_conseq_filtering.sh` filters variants that are moderately and highly present, creating `variants_annot_highmoderate.tab`.
 - The next step is running exomiser (`_04_exomiser_*.sh` or `_06_exomiser_exome.sh` for exomeEB), which differs between the pipelines:
-  - In exomeEB exomiser will target relevant genes for the disease and will not offer inheritance typing.
+  - In exomeEB exomiser will target relevant genes for the disease and will not offer inheritance mode.
-  - For exometrio and WGStrio, it won't target specific genes, but will use `DOC/family.ped` file to separate variants depending on the inheritance type.
+  - For exometrio and WGStrio, it won't target specific genes, but will use `DOC/family.ped` file to split variants depending on the inheritance mode.
-- Finally, for trio services, `_05_filter_heritance_ALL.sh` separates the annotated variants in `/variants_annot_all.tab` depending on the type of inheritance into multiple files called `vep_annot_**.txt`.
+- Finally, for trio services, `_05_filter_heritance_ALL.sh` splits the annotated variants in `/variants_annot_all.tab` depending on the mode of inheritance into multiple files called `vep_annot_**.txt`.

+Once the service is finished, you should go to results and execute the corresponding lablog.
+Depending on the service you may find different files, but you should always check the following files:
+- `multiqc_report.html` for quality control.
+- `mapping_metrics.csv` to check the overall coverage and mapping quality.
+- `variant_annot*.tab` can be used to find the variants with the highest predicted effect by vep.
+It can also be used to find low frequency variants (e.g. AF < 0.05|0.01).
+- `exomiser.html` in **exomeEB services** to select the most relevant genes found, based on exomiser and variant scores.